gibilogic/hidden-entity-bundle/README.md

 # GiBiLogic HiddenEntityBundle

-A small bundle that contains a ready-to-use hidden entity form type for Symfony 2.
+A small bundle that contains a ready-to-use hidden entity form type for Symfony.

 This is basically an hidden form type that's used to store an entity ID; a transformer will manage the ID-to-entity and entity-to-ID conversions by using the ObjectManager of Doctrine ORM.